 Imagine an alligator chomping down on its prey with its jaws.
 Scary, right?
 In fact, biology Professor Greg Erickson from Florida State University researched more about the strength of an alligator's bite and said, "If you were in the jaws of an alligator and trying to get out, it would be like trying to lift a pickup truck off of yourself."
 American alligators rank as having the third strongest bite force in the animal kingdom, following just behind the Salt Water and Nile crocodiles.

 We bet you've wondered, "Where can I see alligators in Florida?"
 You've come to the right place, that's for sure!
-Plus, if you love alligators as much as we do, come and explore our Gator and Wildlife Park for FREE during our 2nd Annual Gator Week!
-From May 7th - 12th, you and your family can experience cool, kid-friendly related activities happening throughout the week while also enjoying some educational chats about alligators.
+Plus, if you love alligators as much as we do, come and explore our Gator Park during our 4th Annual Gator Week!
+From June 1st - 6th, you and your family can experience cool, kid-friendly related activities happening throughout the week while also enjoying some educational chats about alligators.
 Click the link below to schedule your adventure now!